NavBernal/CCNA/Day 59 (Part 1) - Network Automation.md

 - However, the robust and centralized data collected by SDN controllers greatly facilitates these functions
 	- The controller collects information about all devices in the network
 	- Northbound APIs allow apps to access information in a format that's easy for programs to understand (i.e. JSON, XML)
-	- The centralized data faciliates network-wide analytics
+	- The centralized data facilitates network-wide analytics
 - SDN tools can provide the benefits of automation without the requirement of third-party scripts & apps
 	- You don't need expertise in automation to make use of SDN tools
 	- However, APIs allow third-party applications to interact with the controller, which can be very powerful